Mithgol/node-fidonet-fidohtml/README.md

 * URLs become hyperlinks, i.e. each URL is wrapped in `<a>…</a>` tags.
    * `options.dataMode === false` → the URL is copied to the tag's `href` attribute.
    * `options.dataMode === true` → `href="javascript:;"` attribute appears and the URL is copied to the tag's `data-href` attribute instead of `href`.
 (Use JavaScript for whitelisting, preprocessing or otherwise preventing the default browser's action.)
+   * A value from `options.URLPrefixes` is added before an URL.
+(For example, the URL `telnet:towel.blinkenlights.nl` is converted to `https://example.org/console?telnet:towel.blinkenlights.nl` if `options.URLPrefixes.telnet` is `'https://example.org/console?'`.)
+The value of `options.URLPrefixes['*']` is used when the prefix value for a particular URL scheme is `undefined`.

 * If lines of text contain any character for [Box Drawing](http://www.unicode.org/charts/PDF/U2500.pdf) (except `U+2500`) or [Block Elements](http://www.unicode.org/charts/PDF/U2580.pdf), then a sequence of such lines is wrapped in `<code>…</code>` tags (to be rendered with some monospace font) and then also in `<div class="monospaceBlock">…</div>`.
 The latter is useful in CSS in the following cases:
    * When the style of `.monospaceBlock > code` elements has to be different from the other `code` elements.